 - The mission of American Assembly for Men in Nursing (AAMN) is to provide a framework for nurses, as a group, to meet, to discuss and influence factors which affect men as nurses.
 Members of AAMN have a voice in local, state and national events that impact nursing and male nurses.
 The National Board of Directors, Chapter Leaders, and Committee Members are all members of the national Assembly.
-For information, contact adviser Dr. Chance Allen or visit VUSN'S AAMN chapter.

-Given the nurse's position as the foremost patient advocate, VUSN AAPI Student Nurses aims to use our personal experiences as minorities within the health care system to give a voice to Asian American and Pacific Islander clients and their communities by increasing awareness of the health disparities unique to these populations.
+- Given the nurse's position as the foremost patient advocate, VUSN AAPI Student Nurses aims to use our personal experiences as minorities within the health care system to give a voice to Asian American and Pacific Islander clients and their communities by increasing awareness of the health disparities unique to these populations.
 This organization will advocate for this population from a place of true understanding.
 Ultimately, we aim to support and enrich both the experiences of students and clients through education, open dialogue, networking, and advocacy.
-For more information contact Dr. Ginny Moore or Dr. Rolanda Johnson.

-The Black Student Nurses Organization was founded in the 1990s by a group of VUSN African American students who felt a need for an organization that focused on the socio-cultural needs of African American nursing students.
+- The Black Student Nurses Affinity Group was founded in the 1990s by a group of VUSN African American students who felt a need for an organization that focused on the socio-cultural needs of African American nursing students.
 Part of its core activity includes an emphasis on mentoring of first-year nursing students by second-year students.
 It also hosts activities to assist students in exploring the role of advanced practiced nurses in health care and serves as a resource network for students.
-Each academic year culminates with BSNO sponsoring VUSN Diversity Day.
-The organization is also associated with the Nashville chapter of the National Black Nurses Association.
-For more information, contact Dr. Jannyse Starks.
+Each academic year culminates with BSNO sponsoring VUSN Diversity Month and Diversity Day.

-The Hispanic/Latino Student Nurses Organization (HLSNO) inaugural meeting was held fall semester of 2018.
-The HLSNO focuses on the health care needs of individuals of Hispanic and Latino populations.
-As future advanced practice nurses, one of the missions of HLSNO is to educate peers and faculty about the health needs, disparities and evidence-based solutions for Hispanic and Latino populations while providing networking and support for HLSNO members.
+- The Hispanic/Latinx Student Nurses Affinity Group inaugural meeting was held fall semester of 2018.
+The group focuses on the health care needs of individuals of Hispanic and Latino populations.
+As future advanced practice nurses, one of the missions of the group is to educate peers and faculty about the health needs, disparities and evidence-based solutions for Hispanic and Latino populations while providing networking and support for members.

-Medical Christian Fellowship is an inter-denominational, student-led organization of both nursing and medical students from Vanderbilt and surrounding schools.
+- Medical Christian Fellowship is an inter-denominational, student-led organization of both nursing and medical students from Vanderbilt and surrounding schools.
 Our mission is: Encouraging and equipping students in the health professions to follow Jesus Christ and participate in His healing work.
 All are welcome to attend our weekly or semi-annual gatherings.
-Please contact Elizabeth Alexander, Advisor at firstname.lastname@example.org for more information.
+Please contact Elizabeth Alexander, Advisor at firstname.lastname@example.org, or Melanie Morris at email@example.com for more information.

 - Offer opportunities for spiritual growth and fellowship while in school and training with other health care students through bible study, opportunities to address difficult questions and engagement with church and other para church organizations.